shauryr/ACL-anthology-corpus/code/acl_crawl/acl_crawl/README.md

 parallel -j16 -k curl -O < links_pdf.txt
 ```

-This will download all the
+This will download all the pdfs from ACL.